SeeThruHead/Functional-Programming/README.md

 #### Haskell Features

 * Pure Functional programming language
-* Strong Static Typed Language
+* Strong Statically Typed Language
-* Type Inference (The haskell compiler deduce the types for you).
+* Type Inference (The Haskell compiler deduce the types for you).
-* Lazy Evaluation ( Dealayed evaluation) by default
+* Lazy Evaluation ( Delayed evaluation) by default
-* Data Imutability/ Haskell has no variables
+* Data Immutability/ Haskell has no variables
     * Values can be bound to a name and can only be assigned once.
     * Values can never change.
-* Haskell has not for-loop, while statements.
+* Haskell has no for-loop, while statements.
 * Algebraic Data types
 * Pattern Matching
 * Tail Recursions